 Drawing is the process or technique used while medium is the actual material used to create the artwork.
-There are a variety of different drawing media that can be used to create drawings.
+There are a variety of different drawing media that can be used to create artworks.
 Each medium has different characteristics and produces different effects.
 There are also different drawing techniques associated with each medium.
 Many of these techniques are explored in the video drawing lessons listed above.
-(Remember that this list of drawing lessons is added to on a consistent basis, so if an art or drawing lesson is not listed above, it may be coming soon.
-So check back often.)

-Chalk Pastels - Chalk pastels are powdery pigmented sticks that are held together by a gum binder.
+Soft Pastels - Chalk or soft pastels are powdery pigmented sticks that are held together by a gum binder.
 Finished chalk pastel drawings can look like paintings and are often referred to as paintings.

 Oil Pastels - are colored sticks that are held together by linseed oil.
 They can be thinned and spread by using traditional oil painting solvents.
 Finished oil pastel drawings are also referred to as paintings.